-This course starts with an introduction to comparative tax law addressing first the differences between common law and civil law tax systems.
-Subsequently, the influence of the constitutional principles (e.g. legality, equality) in taxation as well as taxpayers’ rights will be studied.
-Thereafter, the basic structure of tax systems (i.e. global vs. schedular) and the main concepts of income tax and corporate income tax will be addressed.
-Finally, specific issues regarding business income will be addressed including the differences in the taxation of business income and the methods for profit determination.
+This course starts with contextualizing Tax and Society: Building a Sustainable and Fair Tax System by addressing the importance of taxation to achieve the sustainable development goals (SDGs).
+Thereafter, this course will provide an introduction to comparative tax law addressing the differences between common law and civil law tax systems and the use of legal transplants in taxation.
+Subsequently, the influence of the constitutional principles (e.g. legality, equality) in taxation will be studied.
+Thereafter, the basic structure of tax systems (i.e. global vs. schedular) and the main concepts of income tax and corporate income tax will be addressed..
 This course will have a theoretical and a practical (comparative research) approach.
 During the course, the students will carry out comparative tax research on the issues discussed during the lectures.
 For this purpose, the students will choose 2 countries: one common law and one civil law country.
 The theory discussed during the lectures will be researched by the students in their two selected countries of study.

 Objectives of the course